keshavjha018/Desktop_Assistant/README.md

 ## About The Project

 - This is a group project called Desktop Assistant, developed for OOP Course, 3rd Semester, IIIT Dharwad.
-- Made via Python based Selenium framework, the project automates the repetative and boring tasks in our daily life.
+- Made via Python based libraries & frameworks like Selenium, PyQt5 etc, the project automates the repetative and boring tasks in our daily life.
 - It takes voice command and follows to automate them, just like your personal assistant for Desktop.
-- Currently we are working for windows based machines, but we aim to make it available for Mac & Linux systems too in future.

 <p align="right">(<a href="#top">back to top</a>)</p>